tom-krieger/remediate_install/README.md

 The module provides Bolt plans arround the installation of Puppet Remediate.
 Remediate is shipped as a bunch of docker containers.

 The installation process needs several files from the internet.
 Puppet modules will be downloaded, Docker will be installed and docker-compose as well.
-Please make sure internet access is possible.
+Please make sure internet access is possible on your computer running the Bolt plan and on the server installing Remediate.

 ## System requirements

 Remediate has its own system requirements.
 Before you begin to install, please check the [system requirements](https://puppet.com/docs/remediate/latest/system_requirements.html).
 This module can check the system requirements and stop the installation if the requirements are not met.
 Additionally there's a plan for checking only the requirements and printing log messaged if some requirements are not met.

+Bolt uses winrm transport to connect to the Windows boxes.
+Please make sure the Windows boxes have winrm enabled and firewalls are configured to grant access to the winrm ports on the Windows boxes.

 ## License